NaokiHori/WebGL-NS-Solver/README.md

 ## Caveat

-This is really a toy solver to create something "practical" on GPU.
+This is really a toy solver to create something on GPU.
 The performance is far from being optimal (mainly due to the limitations of WebGL2).